happysheep0719/Sean-s-Cheat-Sheet/system-design/distributed-file-system.md

 **How a file is stored?**

-- Files are divided into fixed-size blocks, like 128MB.
+- Files are divided into fixed-size **blocks**, like 128MB.
-- Block are replicated.
+- Blocks are replicated.

 ![FileBlock](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/images/hdfsdatanodes.png)